Glomzzz/NixOS/README.md

 - 24.12.5, KDE panels config in plasma-manager (but doesn't work currently)
 - 24.12.6, Nushell full completions, via nu-scripts/completions in nixpkgs
   - Also direnv works now.
+- 24.12.7, qq and wechat-uos works well now.
+  - Except for some issues about rendering window, but i dont care.